Care Across the Lifespan

 Near the end of a person’s life, it is important that the person is involved as much as possible in decision-making about their care.
 These discussions should take place before they become too frail or ill to participate.
 Psychological, emotional and spiritual issues are as important as physical health in both end-of-life planning and in palliative care.

 The Palliative Care Services Review found that palliative care can improve the quality of life for around three in four people.
 Having palliative care available in the home or community of the patient can help to manage demand for higher-intensity care in many locations (Rome et al.2011).
+Our PHN's Health Needs Assessment - Palliative Care (2026) provides further detail about palliative care in our region.

 Our area of focus